dfinity/candid/spec/Candid.md

 Q: The negated nature of this premise isn't really compatible with parametric polymorphism.
 Is that a problem?
 We could always introduce a supertype of all non-nullable types and rephrase it with that.

-Finally, in order to maintain *transitivity* of subtyping, an unusual rule allows, in fact, *any* type to be regarded as a subtype of an option.
+Finally, in order to maintain *transitivity* of subtyping, two unusual rules allow, in fact, *any* type to be regarded as a subtype of an option.
 ```
 not (<datatype> <: opt <datatype'>)
 ---------------------------------